Federated Learning with Domain Generalization: Experiments

 \subsection{Experimental Settings}

+\textbf{Implementation.} We conduct our experiments using Pytorch 1.7.1 deep learning framework and Python 3.6.5 on Ubuntu 16.04.
+We use four Linux terminals to simulate the deployment of \mtname.
+Our server uses Geforce RTX 2080ti GPU with 24G RAM for computing.
+Following most of the previous studies on FL \cite{Popoola2022FederatedDL,DBLP:journals/iotj/ZhanLQZG20}, we simulate the computation of clients on the Linux server and then measure \mtname performance.
+Since the learning process is exactly the same, the performance metrics measured are accurate in our experiments.

-\textbf{Datasets.} All experiments are based on two widely used datasets, i.e., PACS \cite{8237853} (Photo, Art painting, Cartoon, and Sketch) and VLCS (VOC2007 \cite{Everingham2009ThePV}, LabelMe \cite{Russell2007LabelMeAD}, Caltech-101 \cite{FeiFei2004LearningGV}, and SUN \cite{Choi2010ExploitingHC}).
-Both PACS and VLCS have four datasets, which we regard as disjoint domains.
+\textbf{Datasets.} All experiments are based on three widely used datasets in DG, i.e., VLCS (Pascal \cite{Everingham2009ThePV}, LabelMe \cite{Russell2007LabelMeAD}, Caltech-101 \cite{FeiFei2004LearningGV}, and SUN \cite{Choi2010ExploitingHC}), PACS \cite{8237853} (Photo, Art painting, Cartoon, and Sketch), and Office-Home \cite{DBLP:conf/cvpr/VenkateswaraECP17} (Real-World, Clipart, Product, and Art).
+All of them have four sub-datasets, which form distinct domains.
 For each dataset, we utilize the leave-one-domain-out validation strategy.
 That is, we let one dataset serve as the target domain and use the rest three datasets as source domains.
-When conducting experiments on VLCS, we use 70\% of the data to train the model and use the rest 30\% to test it \cite{Ghifary2015DomainGF}.
+Like \cite{Ghifary2015DomainGF}, each domain is divided into a training set (70\%) and a validation set (30\%) randomly.
+The well-trained model is tested on the target domain data.
 Besides, we follow the protocol of \cite{8237853} to perform experiments on PACS.
+For Office-Home, we use the same protocol as \cite{DBLP:conf/dagm/DInnocenteC18}.
+Since Office-Home and PACS have related domain types, conducting experiments on these two datasets can check the scalability of \mtname when the number of categories varies from 7 to 65.
+The three used datasets are standard ones used for studying domain generation.
+Thus, we can compare our experimental results with prior solutions.

-\textbf{Network Architecture.} Feature extractor and classifier of \mtname are constructed based on AlexNet \cite{Krizhevsky2012ImageNetCW}.
-Specifically, the feature extractor consists of the AlexNet without the last layer.
-The classifier consists of the last fully connected layer in AlexNet and an additional output layer.
-In the experiment, all solutions adopt the pre-trained AlexNet on ImageNet \cite{Deng2009ImageNetAL} as the feature extractor and classifier.
-Both \gename and discriminator have two fully connected layers.
+\textbf{Network Architecture.} We test the performance of \mtname by using three pre-trained network architectures as the feature extractor.
+The three network architectures are the main structure of AlexNet \cite{Krizhevsky2012ImageNetCW}, ResNet18 \cite{DBLP:conf/cvpr/HeZRS16}, or ResNet50 \cite{DBLP:conf/cvpr/HeZRS16} without including their last layers.
+Besides, the classifier consists of the last layer of these pre-trained network structures and an additional output layer.
+For \gename and discriminator, both of them have two fully connected layers.
 The two layers of \gename and the first layer of discriminator have the same size as the hidden representation.
 The size of the second layer in discriminator is set to one.